openhab/org.openhab.binding.zwave/doc/sunricher/zv2400tacsla_0_0.md

 ### Group 1: Lifeline

 The Lifeline association group reports device status to a hub and is not designed to control other devices directly.
 When using the Lineline group with a hub, in most cases, only the lifeline group will need to be configured and normally the hub will perform this automatically during the device initialisation.
-1. When press and hold down “Reset” button for 10S to reset the dimmer, send "Device Reset Locally Notification CC" to associated devices of this group to report factory reset information.

-2. When load state changes, send "Basic Report CC" to associated devices of this group.

-3. When a load over current is detected, send "Over-current detected" to Lifeline.

-4. When a mains voltage drop is detected, send "Voltage drop/drift" to Lifeline.

-5. When over temperature is detected, send “Emergency shutoff status" to Lifeline.
+<p&gt1.
+When press and hold down “Reset” button for 10S to reset the dimmer, send "Device Reset Locally Notification CC" to associated devices of this group to report factory reset information.</p&gt <p&gt2.
+When load state changes, send "Basic Report CC" to associated devices of this group.</p&gt <p&gt3.
+When a load over current is detected, send "Over-current detected" to Lifeline.</p&gt <p&gt4.
+When a mains voltage drop is detected, send "Voltage drop/drift" to Lifeline.</p&gt <p&gt5.
+When over temperature is detected, send “Emergency shutoff status" to Lifeline.</p&gt

 Association group 1 supports 5 nodes.